 Q: What is an RA and RD?

 A: RAs (Resident Assistants) are leaders within your building that live on-campus to whom you may go for support or questions.
-An RD (Resident Director) works within the Office of Residence Life and helps provide a safe community-learning environment and lives within the Residence Halls, supervising the RAs.
+An RD (Resident Director) works within the Office of Residence Life and helps provide a safe community-learning environment and lives within the Residence Halls, supervising the RAs

-Q: What is my reservation fee for?
+Q: What is my Application/Deposit fee for?

 Q: Where can I park on-campus?